 Create abstract and experimental compositions in collage and watercolour inspired by the Cornish coastline.

-Artist Kitty Hillier will show you how to look at your everyday surroundings afresh and create experimental and abstract compositions from a process of close observation, slow-drawing and playful mark-making.
+Where do you gather inspiration for your art?
+How do you start a painting when you don’t know where to start?
+Over three days, artist Kitty Hillier will show you how to look at your everyday surroundings afresh and create experimental and abstract compositions from a process of close observation, slow-drawing and playful mark-making.

+Integrating this inspiration into your own work, you will use collage and watercolour to play with various ideas.
 Work on a series of collages and use line and colour to explore multiple resolutions for your compositions.
 If you are looking for fresh ideas and approaches to liven up your practice, this course is for you.

 What to Bring